-Python Revision - Section V - OOP
+Python Revision - Section VI - Modules and Packages

 Object-Oriented Programming (OOP) is a programming paradigm based on the concept of objects.
 Each object is an instance of a class.
 Each class is defined by its attributes and its methods.
 Attribut...